 The actual time students are in class is recorded to the nearest quarter hour.
 If a student is late, the time recorded will be the next quarter hour on the clock.
 When students are tardy and/or take an early leave, it is recorded and affects the total attendance percentage.
-All attendance entries will be verified and initialed by the instructor daily.
+All attendance entries will be verified and initialed by the instructor on a daily basis.